IzzySoprano/Renavart/README.md

 ## User Stories

 - A user should be able to know who Jon Jones is and understand his background and know his profession
-- A user should be able to purchase Jon Jones merchandise
 - A user should be to get in touch with the support team regarding any order issues
 - A user should be able to view Jones' fighting record
 - A user should have access to Jones' social links
 - The user should have access to the latest Jon Jones news
+- The user should be able to access media content on all devices

 # User Experience (UX)
 ## 1. Strategy